marekboodt/Security-Scanning-Repo/01-documents/02-DAST/README.md

 ## 🧩 Apps with Dependencies (e.g. Database, Multi-Container)

-Some applications cannot be scanned using the reusable workflow modes above because they require additional infrastructure (for example a database or multiple containers).
+Some applications cannot be scanned using the reusable workflow modes described above.

-Examples:
+This is typically the case for applications that require additional infrastructure, such as a database or multiple tightly coupled containers.

+Examples include:
 - NodeGoat (requires MongoDB)
 - Applications with stateful backends
-- Multi-container stacks
+- Multi-container application stacks

+### Why this works differently

+The reusable DAST workflow (`20-dast-workflow.yml` → `_21-dast-zap-workflow.yml`) is designed
+to scan applications that are either:
+- self-contained containers,
+- local development servers, or
+- already deployed and reachable via a URL.

+Reusable workflows always run in **separate jobs**.
+Because of this, they cannot access containers or processes that were started in another job.

+For applications with dependencies, this means:
-For these applications, the infrastructure must be started **inside the same job** before running OWASP ZAP.
-In this case, the ZAP scan is **hard-coded** in the workflow.
+- The application **and its infrastructure must be started first**
+- The OWASP ZAP scan must run **in the same job**
+- The ZAP scan logic is therefore **hard-coded** in the workflow

-This is a deliberate design choice:
+This is a deliberate and unavoidable limitation of GitHub Actions, not a limitation of the ZAP scan itself.

-- GitHub Actions reusable workflows run in separate jobs
-- Containers started in one job are not available in another job
+---

 ### Example: NodeGoat (Baseline + Full Scan)

 The example below shows how to scan an application with a database dependency.

+In this workflow:
+1. The database (MongoDB) is started
-The application and database are started first, followed by a baseline scan and a full scan.
+2. The application (NodeGoat) is started and verified
+3. A **baseline scan** is executed
+4. The application is restarted to ensure a clean state
+5. A **full (active) scan** is executed
+6. Both reports are stored as artifacts

+Only the **ZAP scan steps** are security-related.
+All preceding steps are required to make the application reachable and stable before the scan can run.

 ```yaml
 # https://hub.docker.com/r/contrastsecuritydemo/nodegoat
 name: DAST Scan - NodeGoat (Baseline + Full)